Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR: Conclusion

 \section{Conclusion}

 Quantum shadow tomography is a powerful tool to estimate the expectation values of both linear and nonlinear observables for an unknown quantum state.
 However, in many settings such as in variational quantum algorithms (VQAs)~\cite{Cerezo2021}, we are interested in calculating specific expectation values such as that of nearest neighbor $X_1X_2$, $Y_1Y_2$, $Z_1Z_2$ operators in the case of a VQA to optimize the $XXZ$ ground state.
 Executing the full shadow tomography protocol may be unnecessary.
-In scenarios where prior knowledge about the structure of required observables or the density matrix is available — for instance, from symmetries or state preparation protocols, partial quantum shadow tomography (PQST) that we introduced here can provide an efficient alternative.
+In such scenarios, the PQST protocol can provide an efficient alternative.

+We have generalized the inverse map description using the pseudo-inverse map \(\mathcal{M}^{-1}(\cdot)\) and provided a systematic approach for performing partial shadow tomography by carefully selecting subsets of single-qubit unitaries.
+This protocol helps to identify minimal sets of unitaries that, when paired with appropriate pseudo-inverse maps, facilitate efficient partial shadow tomography.
+Another convenient choice for the inverse map is an inverse depolarization map given by \(D_p^{-1}(A)=pA-\frac{p-1}{2^n}\mathrm{Tr}(A)\mathbb{1}\), where \(p=|\mathcal{U}|\).
+This map is trace-preserving (for $\mathrm{Tr}(A) = 1$) but not completely positive.